 The bridges that cross over the river, all dating from various time periods, are also emblematic of San Sebastián.
 The most important ones are Maria Christina Bridge (1903-1904), the most beautiful of them all, in the eclectic style and adorned with sculptures by Mariano Benlliure; Santa Catalina Bridge (rebuilt in 1872); and finally, at the mouth of the river, the modernist Zurriola Bridge (1921), with its street lights influenced by Austrian modernism.
 Crossing over Zurriola Bridge, you’ll pass through the Gros neighborhood; Zurriola Beach, which of the city’s three beaches is the most popular one for surfing and the only one that allows nudity; and of course, the iconic modern Kursaal Congress Center (1999), designed by Rafael Moneo, which with over 10,000 glass panels and a double-cube structure has become the symbol of modern-day San Sebastián.

 Another obligatory stop is San Telmo Museum, next to the basilica.
-It is located in an old 16th-century Dominican convent, reopening its doors in 2011 after extensive renovations.
+It is located in an old 16th-century Dominican convent.
 The museum illustrates the history and evolution of Basque society through an excellent audiovisual exhibit, as well as an art exhibit featuring works by important artists like Jorge Oteiza and Ignacio Zuloaga.
 The convent’s church is especially impressive, covered by 17 enormous paintings by the artist José María Sert which depict episodes in the history of Gipuzkoa.
 For a very fair price, this is the best cultural tour in the city and can last up to four hours.

 Nearby the historical quarter you’ll find the port, where old fishing boats coexist with newer recreational boats while fishing nets are woven by hand in the street.
 End your stroll around the port at the Aquarium and the Naval Museum, located in the former Consulate building (18th century).